 Peer review

-There is a quarterly Peer Review group, held via Zoom, to which all approved supervisors will be invited.
+There is a Supervisor Peer Review group that meets 6 times a year, held via Zoom, to which all approved supervisors will be invited.
 This will be an opportunity to meet with peers and share questions and answers pertaining to supervision.
 The DPD will also share papers and the latest resources for discussion and supervisors will be encouraged to present papers and learnings they have discovered.
+All supervisors should attend one session every triennium.

 If you are a supervisor and are not receiving these invitations, email dpd@rnzcuc.org.nz